doableware/djongo/docs/docs/using-django-with-mongodb-array-field.md

 Djongo uses a mixture of Django query syntax and MongoDB query syntax.
 Consider a query to retrieve all entries made by the author *Paul*.
 Using `ManyToManyField` this requires 2 SQL queries.
 First selects the `id` for author Paul from the `author` table.
 Next, a JOIN with `entry_authors` and `entry` gives the corresponding entries.

-With `ArrayModelField` the query reduces to a single simple query:
+With `ArrayField` the query reduces to a single simple query:

 ```python
 entries = Entry.objects.filter(authors={'name': 'Paul'})